ellawang44/Breidablik/README.md

 ./install_man
 ```

-To check that the installation was successful, in the Breidablik folder, you can run:
+Optional: to check that the installation was successful, in the Breidablik folder, you can run:
 ```
 python -m pytest
 ```
 If all tests pass with no warnings, then the installation was successful.

 ## Getting Started
 To be written soon.